 Main organizer: The Nordic Council of Ministers' office in Estonia.

-You will get step-by-step guidance on how to write a story, tools for creative writing, tips and techniques on how to build a document and create compelling characters.
-The focus will be on short stories so that during the workshop you will have time to create one or more stories from beginning to end.
-In the program, lectures and instructions are interspersed with time to work on their own story, as well as discussions and feedback.
-You will also have time to get acquainted with the island of Kihnu.
+The participants will receive step-by-step guidance on how to write a story, tools for creative writing, tips and techniques on how to build a document and create compelling characters.
+The focus will be on short stories so that participants during the writing camp will have time to create one or more stories from beginning to end.
+In the program lectures and instructions are interspersed with time to work on their own story, as well as discussions and feedback.
+There will also be time to get acquainted with the island of Kihnu.

 You can find the detailed program further down on this page.